 On September 2, the day the passenger depot was dedicated, Paddock’s Democrat looked back on those three long years and explained the origin of the expression “where the panther laid down.”
 Excerpts from this eye-squinting clip: “In the winter of 1874-5 Fort Worth was about as dull as towns of its size ever get to be,” the Democrat admitted.
 “One extension after another granted to the railroad company [to lay the T&P track from Dallas County to Fort Worth], together with the reverses sustained by the panic of the fall of 1873, from which the city had not fully recovered, tended to produce a dearth that threatened at one time to almost depopulate the town.”

 But meetings of “faithful, confident, public-spirited citizens” “brought about organization of the Tarrant County Construction Company,” which vowed to lay the track itself.
-Then “a waggish young lawyer” in Dallas wrote a “burlesque” of the Fort Worth meetings in a Dallas newspaper.
+Then “a waggish young lawyer” in Dallas (Cowart) wrote a “burlesque” of the Fort Worth meetings in a Dallas newspaper.

 “At that time the joke was a severe one,” the Democrat recalled, “for the reason that it contained so much truthfulness.”